 Apprenticeships can be found through dealerships, repair shops, and unions like the International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART).
 Certifications like ASE are often required or highly recommended.

-Energy and utilities trade jobs involve essential services like electricity, water, and gas.
+Energy and utilities trade jobs involve essential services like electricity and gas.
 The most common role you often hear about are electricians (which you’ll also see listed under the ‘Construction’ section above, but it also falls under ‘Energy’), but there are several others that are lesser-known and pay well, such as wind turbine technicians.
-These roles are crucial for ensuring reliable infrastructure and safety, and often require skills in equipment operation and power system monitoring.

 How to get into it: A high school diploma or GED is a great starting point, then look for specialized training through apprenticeships, technical schools, or utility-sponsored programs.
 Licensing and education requirements vary by role and state.